Military career of Elvis Presley: Discharge

-On March 2, with Priscilla in attendance, Presley waved goodbye to the fans and media of West Germany and flew home to the U.S. On the way, his plane stopped at Prestwick Airport in Scotland to refuel; this was the only time that Presley would be in the United Kingdom, although having never left the airport, he was never legally in the country.
+On March 2, with Priscilla in attendance, Presley waved goodbye to the fans and media of West Germany and flew home to the U.S. On the way, his plane stopped at Prestwick Airport in Scotland to refuel; this was the only time that Presley would be in the United Kingdom, although he was never legally in the country having never left the airport.

 On March 3, Presley's plane arrived at McGuire Air Force Base near Fort Dix, New Jersey, at 7:42 am.
 Nancy Sinatra, RCA representatives, and Parker were there to welcome him home, as well as a huge crowd of fans.
 Two days later, on March 5, Presley was officially discharged from active duty with his service officially notated as honorable.

 Personal life

 Dee Stanley

 Around this time Presley's father, Vernon, had been getting close to a woman named Dee Stanley, the wife of army sergeant Bill Stanley.
 Originally Dee had written to Presley inviting him to dinner.
 She had seen him live during one of his earliest performances in the fifties, and she was keen to meet a star of his stature.
 Presley, not interested in dinner with someone he knew was considerably older, sent his father in his place.
 Most biographers state that Dee was already in the process of divorcing her husband when she met Vernon, but some others claim that Vernon had gotten to know both of them together, and was even asked by Bill to help him save his marriage.
 When Presley heard of the relationship between his father and Dee he flew into a rage; in his mind his father had no business to be setting up with another woman so soon after the death of Gladys.
 Dee returned to the US in the summer of 1959, closely followed by Vernon, and the pair returned to West Germany together.
 Close friends of Presley have stated that Bill received a "handsome payoff" for his signature on the divorce papers.
 Dee and Vernon eventually married in 1960, with her children becoming stepbrothers to Presley.
 Although Presley never liked Dee, he became very close to her young children and welcomed them to his home as the brothers he never had; in later years they were employed as bodyguards and drivers.
 Dee Stanley Presley died on September 28, 2013.